One New Change: Design

-The principal architect for the One New Change development was the French architect Jean Nouvel.
-The development also features high-profile interiors by Tom Dixon for the on-site restaurant Barbecoa, which was replaced by Ivy Asia in November 2019.
+The principal architect for the One New Change development was the French architect Jean Nouvel The development also features high-profile interiors by Tom Dixon for the on-site restaurant Barbecoa, which was replaced by Ivy Asia in November 2019.

 Tenants

 Sixty shops and restaurants are located in One New Change, including a number of large high-street retailers.
 A barbecue restaurant and butcher called Barbecoa was a joint-venture by Jamie Oliver and Adam Perry-Lang.
 It was replaced by Ivy Asia in November 2019.

 The shopping centre is open seven days a week, which is notable as in recent times most shops and restaurants in the City have been closed at the weekends.
 A Gordon Ramsay restaurant and bar named Bread Street Kitchen opened at One New Change in September 2011.

 Public art

-The centre is the location of a 40-foot sculpture of a rusty nail by artist Gavin Turk, officially unveiled in 2012.
-The Guardians art critic Jonathan Jones described the sculpture as "modest and humorous", with Turk explaining that he saw it as "a nostalgic thing because I don't think there's a nail in that entire building."
+The centre is the location of a 40-foot sculpture of a rusty nail simply called 'Nail' by artist Gavin Turk, officially unveiled in 2012.
+The Guardians art critic Jonathan Jones described the sculpture as "modest and humorous", with Turk explaining that he saw it as "a nostalgic thing because I don't think there's a nail in that entire building." and "it hints at the empty space where what was nailed has long since been removed."